AnthonySampeck/Project-5-Make-Your-App-Material/README.md

 # Udacity-Android-Project-5-Make-Your-App-Material
 This is the fifth project in Udacity's Android Nanodegree.
 It demonstrates the ability to update an existing app using Android Material.
 It also employs the Android design guidelines to improve user experience.

+This projects demonstrates the ability to do the following:

+*Understand the fundamentals of Android design.
+*Apply Material Design guidelines to an mobile application.
+*Separate an interface into surfaces.
+*Effectively use transitions and motion.